Neural Distributed Image Compression using Common Information: Experiments

-\textbf{Ablation study: } To study the impact of each component of the proposed model on the overall performance, we carry out an ablation study on the architecture of the decoder by varying the parameters $\alpha$ and $\beta$ in Eq.~\eqref{loss_full}, and compare the performances in Fig.~\ref{fig:ablation}.
-The default model consists of $\alpha=\beta = 1$.
-By setting $\alpha=0$, we remove the part of the decoder which reconstructs the side information.
-We observe that in the bit rate regime under consideration, setting $\alpha=0$ performs slightly worse than the default model.
-By making the value of $\beta$ small, we allow the decoder to extract more common information from the side information, which is observed to provide an improvement over the default setting, particularly in the region between bpp=0.08 and bpp=0.12 for the value of $\beta$ used.
+\textbf{Ablation study: }To study the impact of each component of the proposed model on the overall performance, we carry out an ablation study on the architecture of the decoder by varying the parameters $\alpha$ and $\beta$ in Eq.~\eqref{loss_full}, and compare the performances in Figs.~\ref{fig:ablation_plot} and \ref{fig:ablation_common_private}.
+The default model sets $\alpha=\beta = 1$.
+By setting $\alpha=\beta=0$, we remove the additional regularization terms, and we observe that this results in a slight decrease in the performance at low bit rate.
+Moreover, we observed an unpredictable behaviour when evaluating the DSIN model, which lacks the regularization terms $R_w$ and $R_y + \lambda D_y$ that we have.
+Having non-zero $\alpha$ and $\beta$ provides the required regularization, and as a result, improves the performance.
+We also check whether the desired regularization can be obtained through only the rate of the common part, $W$, by setting $\alpha=0$ and $\beta=1$.
+However, we observe that the performance is even worse in this setting.
+We argue that by imposing the decoder to reconstruct its own side information under a rate and distortion penalty prevents $W$ from being too far from $Y$, and hence, in a way, acts as another regularizer on the common part $W$.
+Making the value of $\beta$ small, with $\alpha=1$, is observed to provide an improvement over the default setting.
+This is illustrated in Fig.~\ref{fig:ablation_common_private}, where having $\alpha=1$ and $\beta=10^{-3}$ allows the decoder to generate more common information, and therefore, the encoder can send a lower quality private information image at a lower bit rate to achieve the same reconstruction quality.
 This suggests that $\beta$ can be tuned to maximize the model's performance at different bit rates.